Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 In the event of bad weather and not being able to access the instrument or other unforeseen circumstances such as the field season being extended, data may be collected over a longer period of time.
 Don't miss out on the opportunity for additional or opportunistic data collection if it becomes available, just because there is not enough data storage is available!

 Primary storage, that is where the raw copy of the data will be saved initially, should be of a volume that more than covers planned data collection.
 Always ensure a buffer of at least 20 %, preferably more, and test how the files are stored thoroughly beforehand.
 If in doubt, have more storage rather than less.

+NOTE: in the example above, a 5TB hard drive would probably be a good choice in case it is not possible to get to the instrument to change it.

 **Metadata and documentation**

-More information will follow below about planning for recording [metadata](#metadata) and [documentation](#documentation) in the field, but we must point out here, that it is important also to ensure enough data storage has been budgeted for these important aspects of data collection as well.
+Ensure enough data storage has been budgeted for these important aspects of data collection as well.
 This could include spreadsheets containing notes and supplementary data, photographs of experiment setups, digitised hand-written notes or anything else that could be useful.
 Photographs and video could be particularly large in terms of data storage and backups so bear this in mind.

 #### Data storage media

 Carefully consider the [hardware](#types-of-storage-media) on which data will be stored, ensuring that it can withstand the conditions of the field site.
-Wherever possible find out from others that have been on a similar field trip or have previously been to the same location.

 Many permanent field sites have some kind of provision for data storage but details should be checked carefully: